Japooter/Data402_Final_Project/README.md

 ### Academy CSV files:

-- The academy CSV files were loaded into a pandas DataFrame
+- The academy CSV files were loaded into a pandas DataFrame.

 - Whitespace was cleaned before and after the entry of each string.